ErnestasJa/BlenderVoxelExporter/README.md

 # BlenderVoxelExporter
 Triangle mesh voxelizator, export script.

+# Usage
+### Note:
-# Usage (Might be only this easy on linux, windows/osx machines not tested)
+These steps might only work on linux, windows/osx machines not tested.
+I suggest using blender version 2.7.x
 ## Build and install python c++ extension
 The extension is the core of voxelizer.
 It gets all the required data from blender and does the voxelization, file output.